xibei-chen/aws_for_analyzing_articles_of_china-us_relations/README.md

 + How do the percentages of positive, negative and neutral sentiments look like and how do they change over time?
 + What are the top 20 key phrases in the articles?
 + What are the most frequently detected entities in the articles?

-You can read the detailed explanation in this [story](https://medium.com/@xibei_chen/analyze-articles-in-china-us-relations-channel-on-people-cn-b21a08fed220) published on Medium.

 ## Data Visualizations
 <img src="/visuals/sentiment_analysis_over_time_barchart.png" width="600" height="500">